 NACE - net clinical adverse events

-Abstract
+CKD - chronic kidney disease

 Keywords: Safety, efficiency, cost effectiveness, Bivalirudin

-Core tip:
+Abstract :

+Backround: Bivalirudin (Angiomax) is a specific and reversible direct thrombin inhibitor, used for anticoagulant in patients with unstable angina undergoing percutaneous transluminal coronary angioplasty, patients undergoing percutaneous coronary intervention (PCI), or in patients with, or at risk of heparin-induced thrombocytopenia (HIT), undergoing PCI.

+AIM: Evidence from early trials has pointed unique advantages with this drug with predictable pharmacokinetics, avoidance of HIT, and perhaps most importantly, a reduction in bleeding complications.
+The purpose of this study is to review the early and more recent studies of Bivalirudin, to assess the safety, effectiveness, and cost benefits of this drug.

+METHODS: Literature search of MEDLINE and PubMed databases from 1990 to 2017 using keywords as “bivalirubin” and “angiomax”, combined with the words “safety”, “effectiveness”, “efficiency”, “side effects”, “toxicity”, “adverse effect”, and “adverse drug reaction

+RESULTS: A total of 66 publications were reviewed.
+The changes in clinical practice and differences in clinical protocols make it difficult to do direct comparisons of studies among each other.
+However, most trials showed decreased bleeding complications with bivalirudin, although ischemic complications and mortality were mostly comparable, with some favor towards bivalirudin.

+CONCLUSION: Bivalirudin and heparin are both acceptable options according to current ACA/AHA guidelines.
+Authors conclude however, that that due to bivalirudin safer bleeding profile, it should be the preferred medication for anticoagulation.

+Core tip: Bivalirudin is a direct thrombin inhibitor used in clinical practice since 1990’s.
+It was initially introduced as an alternative medication to heparin during PCI.
+Early studies showed advantages of bivalirudin over heparin.
+We did a systematic review of the literature since 1990 and summarized all relevant trials.
+The majority showed better outcomes with bivalirudin.
+However, some trials are difficult to compare directly as protocols and patient populations differ.
+Bivalirudin and heparin are both acceptable options according to current ACA/AHA guidelines.
+Authors conclude however, that that due to bivalirudin safer bleeding profile, it should be the preferred medication for anticoagulation.

 INTRODUCTION

 To prevent peri-procedural thrombotic complications, anticoagulation is required during percutaneous coronary intervention (PCI) and other percutaneous transluminal coronary angioplasty.
 The most common anticoagulant regimens are unfractionated heparin (UFH) and low molecular weight heparins (LMWHs)[1].
-Bivalirubin (Angiomax) is a specific and reversible direct thrombin inhibitor, used for anticoagulant in patients with unstable angina undergoing percutaneous transluminal coronary angioplasty, patients undergoing PCI, or in patients with, or at risk of heparin-induced thrombocytopenia (HIT), undergoing PCI[2].
+Bivalirudin (Angiomax) is a specific and reversible direct thrombin inhibitor, used for anticoagulant in patients with unstable angina undergoing percutaneous transluminal coronary angioplasty, patients undergoing PCI, or in patients with, or at risk of heparin-induced thrombocytopenia (HIT), undergoing PCI[2].
 Evidence from early trials has pointed unique advantages with this drug with predictable pharmacokinetics, avoidance of HIT, and perhaps most importantly, a reduction in bleeding complications.
-The purpose of this study is to review the early and more recent studies of Bivalirubin, to assess the safety, effectiveness, and cost benefits of this drug.
+The purpose of this study is to review the early and more recent studies of Bivalirudin, to assess the safety, effectiveness, and cost benefits of this drug.

 METHODS

-A literature search was performed of the MEDLINE and PubMed database from 1990-2013, using keywords as “bivalirubin” and “angiomax”, combined with the words “safety”, “effectiveness”, “efficiency”, “side effects”, “toxicity”, “adverse effect”, and “adverse drug reaction”.
+A literature search was performed of the MEDLINE and PubMed database from 1990-2017, using keywords as “Bivalirudin” or “angiomax”, combined with the words “safety”, “effectiveness”, “efficiency”, “side effects”, “toxicity”, “adverse effect”, and “adverse drug reaction”.

 DRUG INFORMATION